 Frances Folk Gathering is a small and very special event in the folk calendar.

-On the last weekend of February each year the tiny village of Frances on the Victorian/South Australian border opens its doors and hearts to folk lovers: musicians, dancers, artists and appreciators.
+On the last weekend of February each year the tiny village of Frances on the Victorian/South Australian border opens its doors and hearts to folk lovers: musicians, dancers, poets, artists and appreciators.

 For musicians, blackboard concerts run all weekend in various venues.
 There are scheduled sessions, circles, serious and silly competitions, and workshops throughout the program as well as informal circles, busking and jamming just about everywhere.
 There is an art exhibition where artists are welcome to exhibit and art lovers can peruse and purchase art.
 For dancers, the dance program offers a variety of lively dances and workshops throughout the Gathering.

 Each year online registrations open in the months leading up to Frances for those who want to enter the competitions, offer a workshop, or enter the art exhibition.
 Find out more: Competitions - Bandemonium - Art Exhibition - Workshops.

 Frances is a true gathering of people - making and celebrating folk arts together - and the spirit of Frances has a cheeky, wonderful and unique magic to it.

 You just turn up!
 There are no tickets, bookings or palava.
 Attending the Gathering is FREE.

 You need to register to be involved in the competitions, to compete, judge or MC.

 Frances is a friendly country town that lays out camping, food and drink for the weekend.